CanOfSocks/holo-downloader/README.md

 By default, videos are checked every 2 minutes and membership videos every 5 minutes.

 ### Running as non-root user (WIP)
 Attempts are being made to allow for each script to be run as a user and group specified by environment variables `PUID` and `PGID`.
 Currently both a user and group must be specified.
 An outstanding issue is yt-dlp receives permission errors when attempting to update the thumbnail when refreshing data, causing false positive stream removal detection.
-Adding the environment variable `UMASK` with a value `0000` fixes this by having default permissions for files give access to all users.
-Removing the `UMASK` requirement is the next goal, as this is not best practice.

 ### To-Do
 While some components have been marked as added, testing of full functionalility may be required